chef/omnibus/README.md

-`mkdir`             | Create the given directory `touch`             | Create the given empty file `delete`            | Remove the given file or directory `copy`              | Copy a to b
+`mkdir`             | Create the given directory `touch`             | Create the given empty file `delete`            | Remove the given file or directory `strip`             | Strip symbols from binaries on a given file or directory `copy`              | Copy a to b
 `move`              | Move a to b
 `link`              | Link a to b